Are screening exams worthwhile?

 Screening a symptom-free population

-- Disease discovery only occurs in a small number of people.
+- Disease discovery only occurs in a subset of a larger population

-A screening program must identify the population at risk for the undetected disease.
+A screening program must first identify the population at risk for the undetected disease.

 Characteristics of the population must be defined: